 Claims costs represent costs incurred in the current year for current and prior year injuries.
 These costs include benefit payments made and changes in the actuarial valuation of the benefits liability.
-In 2019, these costs totalled \$86.7 million; a 76% decrease from the \$367.7 million incurred in 2018.
-This decrease is primarily attributable to strengthening processes for accepting hearing loss claims arising out of and in the course of employment.
-As a result, total benefit payments in 2019 decreased by \$9.4 million, primarily due to a reduction in new accident payments.
+In 2020, these costs totalled \$14.5 million; an 83% decrease from the \$86.7 million incurred in 2019.
+Total benefit payments in 2020 decreased by \$17.5 million, primarily due to a reduction in new accident claims and the impact of public-health restrictions related to the COVID-19 pandemic, which affected hospital, medical and return-to-work services.
+In addition, 2020 continued to see gains from benefit liabilities, primarily due to stabilizing claim frequency and duration resulting in the release of provisions for future hearing loss claims and expected long-term disability claims.

 Fundamental to the actuarial valuation are the discount rates used to value the liabilities.
-The assumed discount rate for 2019 remained unchanged at 6.08%.
+The assumed discount rate for 2020 remained unchanged at 6.08%.

-CLAIMS COSTS (\$millions) 2019 (Restated) 2018
+CLAIMS COSTS (\$millions) 2020 2019

-Short-term disability and rehabilitation 43.9 75.1
+Short-term disability and rehabilitation 33.9 43.9

-Long-term disability 29.5 100.1
+Long-term disability (1.4) 29.5

-Survivor benefits 4.4 6.2
+Survivor benefits 3.8 4.4

-Health care 8.9 186.3
+Health care (21.8) 8.9

-Total claims costs 86.7 367.7
+Total claims costs 14.5 86.7